7 Tips On How To Get Through a Divorce Emotionally

 In other words, the whole world doesn’t have to revolve around your divorce.
 You can still know what’s going on in the news, and still find enjoyment out of life if you let yourself.
 What I’m saying is, don’t let your divorce define you.
 I know that’s not easy, but finding joy every single day, whether it’s through your kids or nature or doing something you love-like a hobby or volunteering or your job is very very important in emotional health.

-4. Don’t live in the past.
+4. Try not to live in the past.

 Stop thinking about your regrets and saying things like, “I wish he would have…” “I should have…” “If I was a better wife…” Words like “should have” or “If” are toxic and serve no purpose.
 The minute you start thinking that way, shift your thoughts to today, and what you can do to make yourself happy today.
+Also, goal setting and planning for the future is healthy, too!
+If you’re not sure what that looks like, that’s where a good divorce coach can help.

-5. Minimize resentment.
+5. Try to Minimize resentment.

 Thoughts like “I wasted 10 years with him…” “He was mean to me that one night three years ago…” “He never helped with anything around the house…” Those thoughts are non-productive.
 Better thoughts are, “I’m in a better place without him.”
+“I don’t have to deal with that anymore.”
+Make sure to express your thoughts of resentment to a therapist or your girlfriend or journal those thoughts.
+But try not to continue focusing on them.

 6. Be patient.